meetDeveloper/freeDictionaryAPI/README.md

 ## Support

-If you need any assistance or find any bugs, feel free to contact me directly via email or create a new issue on the projects GitHub page.
+If you need any assistance or find any bugs, feel free to contact me directly via email or create a new issue on the GitHub page.